duosecurity/duo_universal_wordpress/README.md

 For more information about Duo's privacy policy see https://duo.com/legal/cisco-online-privacy-statement Duo's terms of service can be found here https://duo.com/legal/terms

-Login sessions are affected by this plugin.
-The shorter duration between your WordPress and Duo timeout will determine when the session expires.
-Duo sessions have a timeout of 48 hours, which is not currently configurable.
 # Usage

 Documentation: <https://duo.com/docs/wordpress>